Bureau of Curriculum and Instruction

 Race to the Top Projects

-(1) For each K-3 Common Core State Standard in Mathematics, at least four tasks and rubrics will be available to assist teachers in gathering evidence of students' thinking in order to identify gaps in students understanding as well as misconceptions.
-The rubrics provide guidance to teachers in differentiating instruction as their students progress from the earliest stages of understanding concepts associated with each standard (Level I) through full understanding (Level 4).
+- For each K-3 Common Core State Standard in Mathematics, at least four tasks and rubrics are available to assist teachers in gathering evidence of students' thinking in order to identify gaps in students understanding as well as misconceptions.
+The rubrics provide guidance to teachers in differentiating instruction as their students progress from the earliest stages of understanding concepts associated with each standard through full understanding.

-(2) A web-based system and tools will provide teachers with full access to the standards and rubrics as well as four professional development modules focused on formative assessment and the use of MFAS-CCSS in the classroom.
-A fifth module will be available to support teachers in utilizing the system with English Language Learners.
-All will be available at CPALMS.org, Florida's official source for standard information and course descriptions.
+- A web-based system and tools will provide teachers with full access to the standards and rubrics as well as five professional development modules focused on formative assessment and the use of MFAS-CCSS in the classroom.
+All are available at CPALMS.org, Florida's official source for standard information and course descriptions.

-(3) Eighteen (18) lesson study toolkits aligned to the domains of the grades K - 3 CCSS in mathematics will be available to support teachers as they work in collaboration to plan instruction related to the new standards.
+- Eighteen (18) lesson study toolkits aligned to the domains of the grades K - 3 CCSS in mathematics are available to support teachers as they work in collaboration to plan instruction related to the new standards.
 The toolkits are presented in the context of the Lesson Study Support System accessible at CPALMS.org.

-Panhandle Area Education Consortium (PAEC) - STEM for Gifted and Talented in Rural DistrictsThe purpose of this project is to provide gifted and talented students in small rural districts with an opportunity to participate in particularly unique and innovative rigorous learning experiences related to content in the areas of science, technology, engineering and mathematics (STEM) and to have access to highly effective mathematics and science teachers, professors, researchers, and business persons to provide instruction and mentorships to Florida's most gifted and talented students.
+Panhandle Area Education Consortium (PAEC) - STEM for Gifted and Talented in Rural DistrictsThe purpose of this project is to provide gifted and talented students in small rural districts with an opportunity to participate in rigorous learning experiences related to content in the areas of STEM and to have access to highly effective mathematics and science teachers, professors, researchers, and business persons to provide instruction and mentorships to Florida's most gifted and talented students.
 Major milestones to date include:

-- Personnel from Florida's three educational consortia, the Panhandle Area Educational Consortium, Heartland Educational Consortium, and North East Educational Consortium are currently working with twenty-seven small and rural school districts that have identified almost 1000 gifted and talented students to take part in project activities.
+- Personnel from Florida's three educational consortia, the Panhandle Area Educational Consortium, Heartland Educational Consortium, and North East Educational Consortium are currently working with almost 1400 gifted and talented high school students from 54 schools across twenty-seven of Florida's small and rural school districts.

 - Project advisory boards have brought individuals from school districts, higher education, business and industry, workforce, and economic development together to join forces to explore issues related to the STEM talent gap from the various perspectives and to collaborate in order to provide STEM-related learning experiences.

-- During the summer of 2012 students from across the consortia took part in one of seven Summer Challenge experiences where they spent multiple days delving deeply into a variety of open-ended STEM problems, enriching knowledge and skills, interacting with higher education faculty, and learning more about STEM careers.
-Content for an eighth Summer Challenge has been developed.
-This summer students will again have the opportunity to take part in Summer Challenges and content already developed will be tweaked, so that school districts, regional colleges, community colleges, or universities may use the curricula in order to sustain this project activity with a minimal investment.
+- Since the summer of 2012, 14 regional Summer Challenge experiences have been provided for 395 participants.
+During the Challenges students spent multiple days delving deeply into a variety of open-ended STEM problems, enriching knowledge and skills, interacting with higher education faculty, and learning more about STEM careers.
+In the summer of 2014 students will again have the opportunity to take part in regional Summer Challenges.
+At the end of the project's funding period, the curricula will be made available to school districts, regional colleges, community colleges, or universities in order to sustain this project activity with a minimal investment.

-- The FloridaLearns STEM Scholars Talent Development Initiative is underway!
-By the end of February, approximately 300 STEM-related businesses had been contacted and 79 had signed on to provide a variety of talent development opportunities that include tours, career coaching, shadowing, mentoring, or internship experiences.
+- The FloridaLearns STEM Scholars Talent Development Initiative is well underway!
+More than 300 STEM-related businesses have been contacted and 111 have signed on to provide a variety of STEM talent development opportunities that include tours, career coaching, shadowing, mentoring, or internship experiences.

 Florida State University - Teacher Standards Instructional Tools (TSIT)By the 2012-2013 school year, teacher support tools to implement the CCSS will be accessible to all teachers in Florida through CPALMS.
 CPALMS is an online toolbox that helps teachers effectively implement teaching standards through providing them information, resources, tools, and professional development.
 CPALMS is also the State of Florida's official source for standards information and course descriptions.
 The CCSS have been integrated within Florida's standards database and all the tools (e.g., lesson planning tool) available on CPALMS.
 Major milestones to date include: